top of page

 Blackpool Tower

-Of course, the most iconic attraction in Blackpool is the Blackpool Tower.
+The most iconic attraction in Blackpool is the Blackpool Tower.
 It’s one of the most famous landmarks in the UK, bringing in thousands of visitors each year to this seaside town.
-Following a trip to Paris, the mayor of Blackpool was so impressed with the Eiffel Tower that he wanted to build something similar in the seaside resort.
-It opened its doors in 1894 and now consists of five main attractions: a circus, a ballroom, the Tower Dungeon, an events space, and the Blackpool Tower Eye, which offers incredible panoramic views.
-No trip is complete without visiting this historical attraction in Blackpool.
+It resembles the Eiffel Tower because following a trip to Paris, the mayor of Blackpool was so impressed with it that he wanted to build something similar in the seaside resort.

 The Comedy Carpet

 Sitting just in front of Blackpool Tower is the Comedy Carpet.
 Over the years, Blackpool has played host to an enormous number of comedians at its various venues, and this piece of public art pays tribute to them.
 It’s similar to the Hollywood Walk of Fame, but celebrates jokes and catchphrases more than anything else.
-Visiting the Comedy Carpet is one of the best free things to do in Blackpool!
+Visiting the Comedy Carpet is one of the best free things to do in Blackpool.

 Central Pier

 As you make your way along the seafront, you’ll inevitably find yourself in front of the Central Pier.
-It’s home to Blackpool’s “Big Wheel” as well as the Fun Fair, and is probably the most picturesque of the three piers.
+It’s home to Blackpool’s Big Wheel as well as the Fun Fair, and is probably the most picturesque of the 3 piers.
 It was originally built in 1868 following the success of the North Pier, but its focus was on fun rather than relaxation.
-Even if you’re not into rides and arcade games, it’s definitely worth strolling through and checking out one of the top historical attractions in Blackpool - entry is free too!
+Even if you’re not into rides and arcade games, it’s definitely worth strolling through and checking out one of the top historical attractions in Blackpool.

 Blackpool Pleasure Beach

 You can’t mention Blackpool without the Pleasure Beach popping up.
-Although it's a theme park with modern rides in it, there are still a number of original rides located throughout the park that are running today.
-The amusement park was founded in 1896, and the oldest ride in use today dates back to 1904 - the Flying Machines.
-This was one of the first rides we went on when we visited the park, and it was actually quite relaxing!
+Although it’s a theme park with modern rides in it, there are still a number of original rides located throughout the park that are running today.
+The amusement park was founded in 1896, and the oldest ride in use today dates back to 1904 – the Flying Machines.
+This was one of the first rides we went on when we visited the park, and it was actually quite relaxing.

 Promenade

 Today, Blackpool proudly stands as one of the UK’s leading seaside resorts, and with plenty of things to do near Blackpool, such as taking a day trip to Burnley or the Forest of Bowland, it makes for the perfect base to explore this part of Lancashire from.
-If you’re not too into arcade games and other modern attractions, there are more than enough historical attractions in Blackpool to visit, whether you’re planning a day trip to Blackpool or will be staying for a few days.
-A visit to Blackpool certainly won’t leave you disappointed!
+If you’re not into arcade games and other modern attractions, there are more than enough historical attractions in Blackpool to visit, whether you’re planning a day trip to Blackpool or will be staying for a few days.
+A visit to Blackpool certainly won’t leave you disappointed.